Otago RC 1 November 2022 – R6 – Savish Khetoo

 Wingatui Racecourse - 285 Gladstone Road North, Mosgiel, Dunedin,

-Mr Khetoo has admitted a breach of the Careless Riding Rule arising out of the running of Race 6.
-He has allowed his mount ZAMBEZI ZIPPER to shift outwards near the 350 metres when not clear of EAVESDROP which clipped that runner’s heel and blundered.
+Mr Khetoo has admitted a breach of the Whip Rule arising out of the running of Race 6.

-Mr Khetoo admitted the breach.
-It is found to be proved.
+Mr Khetoo has admitted the breach, so it is found to be proved.

 Reasons for penalty

-Mr Khetoo is suspended from the conclusion of racing on 12 November up to and including 23 November 2022.
-This is 6 national riding days.
+Mr Khetoo is suspended from the end of racing today up to and including 12 November 2022.
+This is 8 national riding days.